JustaTurtle21/Chelys/README.md

 # Chelys
-NixOS machine configuration for me
+NixOS machine configuration for me.
 This is forked from the beautiful starter configuration made by fndov

 ---